-Whispers through Time- Joni Scott, author meets her book.
+Whispers through Time- Joni Scott

 Finally, A book in hand.